avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 ---
 layout: post
-title: Interview with the CyKor CTF team
+title: Interview with the CyKOR CTF team
 author: gabor
 author_name: "Gabor Pek"
 author_web: "http://www.crysys.hu/~pek/"
 ---

-The South Korean CTF team [CyKor](https://ctftime.org/team/369), (also [on Facebook](https://ko-kr.facebook.com/cistcykor/)) is one of the best CTF teams in the world.
+The South Korean CTF team [CyKOR](https://ctftime.org/team/369), (also [on Facebook](https://ko-kr.facebook.com/cistcykor/)) is one of the best CTF teams in the world.
 Together with other South Korean security experts like Junghoon Lee (aka "lokihardt") and the members of [Raon_ASRT](https://ctftime.org/team/3206) the [DEFKOR](https://ctftime.org/team/16702) CTF team was formed which won the [DEFCON CTF Finals in 2015](https://ctftime.org/event/213) and [ranked 3rd in 2016](https://ctftime.org/event/344).
-As team CyKor they ranked 2nd on [Belluminar](http://belluminar.org/) 2016, a top invite-only hacking contest organized by [POC](http://www.powerofcommunity.net/).
+As team CyKOR they ranked 2nd on [Belluminar](http://belluminar.org/) 2016, a top invite-only hacking contest organized by [POC](http://www.powerofcommunity.net/).

 Here is their story.
 <!--excerpt-->

 ----

-<span class="post question">Gabor Pek (avatao): When did you start CyKor and how did you guys get to know each other?</span>
+<span class="post question">Gabor Pek (avatao): When did you start CyKOR and how did you guys get to know each other?</span>

-<span class="post answer">CyKor: </span>CyKor was established on July 1, 2011 by some post-graduates from [Korea National University](http://korea.ac.kr/mbshome/mbs/university/index.do).
+<span class="post answer">CyKOR: </span>CyKOR was established on July 1, 2011 by some post-graduates from [Korea National University](http://korea.ac.kr/mbshome/mbs/university/index.do).
 Since then, undergraduates can join us as well and we currently switched to a club format.
 As we study in the same major, we can easily talk to each other about hacking competitions and conferences.
 This is not so simple for teams which are not from the same university.

 <span class="post question">GP: How do you prepare for CTFs?
 Do you meet regularly to practice?</span>